joshraphael/retroachievements/Guides/SOS/guide.md

 ### Skipping Protagonist Intro Stories

-While the game’s intros give interesting a relevant backstory, including useful context that can be helpful to figure out how to get the best ending, they can quickly get repetitive in the process of replaying the game for better endings.
+While the game's intros give interesting and relevant backstory, including useful context that can be helpful to figure out how to get the best ending, they can quickly get repetitive in the process of replaying the game for better endings.
 To skip this cutscene, simultaneously push start + select as the intro is playing out and the game will skip straight to the point where you have free control of your character pre-capsize.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40667.png">